I. Why build a capsule wardrobe?

 There are two reasons for Lucy's disappearance act.
-Firstly, the dress has the wrong colours.
+Firstly, the dress has the wrong colour.
 It clashes with Lucy's natural colouring and as such stands out from her appearance.
-And secondly, it's the wrong style and doesn't fit her.
+And secondly, it's the wrong style and fights against her body shape.
 Notice how long and straight the same dress looks on Selena.
 But on Lucy, it looks like a balloon.

 The same dress has no such effect on Selena, on whom it looks natural and fitting, melting into her colouring and defining her silhouette.

-Here is another example of Eva Longoria - one time in an unflattering suit (in the wrong colours), which makes her look short and chunky; and one time in a red dress, which highlights her curves and complements her colouring.
+Here is an example of Eva Longoria - one time in an unflattering suit (in the wrong colours), which makes her look short and chunky; and one time in a red dress, which highlights her curves and complements her natural colouring.

 So the question is, will you choose fashion or choose yourself?
 The point is, building a flattering wardrobe is critical if you want to make confident clothing choices and be confident in the clothes you wear.
 Because once you become aware of the fact that 90% of the clothes you see in shops and online don’t actually suit you, you won’t look twice at them, let alone consider purchasing them.
 And you can spend that money on items that truly work for you instead.